omics-datascience/multiomix/DEPLOYING.md

         - `CGDS_CHUNK_SIZE`: size **in bytes** of the chunk in which the files of a CGDS study are downloaded, the bigger it is, the faster the download is, but the more server memory it consumes.
 Default `2097152`, i.e. 2MB.
         - `THRESHOLD_ORDINAL`: number of different values for the GEM (CNA) information to be considered ordinal, if the number is <= to this value then it is considered categorical/ordinal and a boxplot is displayed, otherwise, it is considered continuous and the common correlation graph is displayed.
 Default `5`.
         - `THRESHOLD_GEM_SIZE_TO_COLLECT`: GEM file size threshold (in MB) for the GEM dataset to be available in memory.
 This has a HUGE impact on the performance of the analysis.
 If the size is less than or equal to this threshold, it is allocated in memory, otherwise, it will be read lazily from the disk.
 If None GGCA automatically allocates in memory when the GEM dataset size is small (<= 100MB).
 Therefore, if you want to force to always use RAM to improve performance you should set a very high threshold, on the contrary, if you want a minimum memory usage at the cost of poor performance, set it to `0`.
 Default `None`.
-        - `ENABLE_SECURITY`: set the string `true` to enable Django's security mechanisms.
-In addition to this parameter, to have a secure site you must configure the HTTPS server, for more information on the latter see the section [Enable SSL/HTTPS](#enable-sslhttps).
-Default `false`.
     - PostgreSQL:
         - `POSTGRES_USERNAME`: PostgreSQL connection username. **Must be equal to** `POSTGRES_USER`.
         - `POSTGRES_PASSWORD`: PostgreSQL connection password. **Must be equal to** `POSTGRES_PASSWORD`.